SOFTS-Raw sugar climbs to 7-week high as supply outlook tightens

 * Dealers said the market had clawed back some of the prior session's steep losses with industry buying underpinning prices.

-* Supplies remain ample, however, with a global surplus is widely projected for the 2020/21 season.
+* Supplies remained ample, however, with a global surplus widely projected for the 2020/21 season.

 COFFEE